 Humanizing everyday moments allows companies to elevate culture and improve ROI by enhancing communication, engagement, and retention.
 Three other value propositions are achieved:

 - Active Listening – Employees are empowered through real-time continuous feedback.
 When they see action taken based on their input, they feel as though they have an active role in shaping the company.

 - Automates Improvements – Management can make key employee journey moments matter more.

 - Powers Leadership – Feedback is shared with respective managers and insights are surfaced across meaningful touchpoints.

-It is important for an EX solution to be built on an open platform.
+It is important for a solution to be built on an open platform.
 It can seamlessly integrate with a company’s existing HRIS and CRM systems to manage employee data, along with pre-configured reports and analytics platforms.
 Surface insights across specific touchpoints can improve engagement, productivity, satisfaction, and decrease turnover and absenteeism.

 Embrace Technology to Establish Intentional Culture

 Management needs to embrace technology to establish an intentional culture rather than accept an accidental culture.
 Technology can also transform culture from an ideological concept to a measurable, formulaic process that establishes a roadmap to the ultimate destination – an organization that meets its goals and retains employees.